Strategic Internationalisation

 Internationalisation 2.0 - promoting international cooperation

-The HAW.International project, Module A "Internationalisation 2.0", aimed to intensify international partnerships with South Africa and Canada, improve institutional framework conditions and expand networks.
-Building on the TRANSECTS project (2022-2028), which promotes transdisciplinary research and education on biosphere reserves in collaboration with partner organisations, important steps were implemented.
-These included the development of a digital resource platform, regular coordination with international partners, the implementation of transdisciplinary learning labs and the expansion of exchange and research visits for students and staff.
-The learning labs are to be further developed by 2028 and supplemented by courses and micro-certificates for specialists.
+The HAW.International project, Module A “Internationalisation 2.0”, aimed to strengthen international partnerships with South Africa and Canada, improve institutional framework conditions, and expand networks.
+Building on the TRANSECTS project (2022–2028), which promotes transdisciplinary research and education on biosphere reserves in collaboration with partner organisations, key steps were implemented.
+These included the development of a digital resource platform, regular coordination with international partners, the establishment of transdisciplinary learning labs, and the expansion of student and staff exchange and research visits.
+The learning labs are scheduled to be further developed by 2028 and supplemented with courses and micro-certificates for professionals.

 eine große Menschengruppe posiert für ein Gruppenfoto.